in Griffith Park

 - Turn left down Mount Hollywood Hiking Trail on the west side of the peak (1.75 miles)

 - Stay left past a spur to a holding tank (1.85 miles)

 - Cross the multi-point junction and descend the narrower trail on the west side of the ridge (2.1 miles)

 - Turn right at a split (2.27 miles)

 - Rejoin Mount Hollywood Hiking Trail and cross the saddle (2.42 miles)

 - Stay to the left past West Trail (2.45 miles)

 - Return to Charlie Turner Trailhead (2.65 miles)

 There are many rewarding ways to hike to Mount Hollywood.
 For something more elaborate, consider a three-peak route to Mount Chapel, Mount Bell and Mount Hollywood.
 Mount Hollywood can also be visited with Glendale Peak on Glendale Peak – Mount Hollywood Loop.
 Dogs are welcome, but bikes are not permitted.
+Parking is costly near Griffith Observatory, but not from the lower trailhead.
 No fee is required to visit Griffith Park or hike to Mount Hollywood, so get out and enjoy!